justin0979/jbook-cra/README.md

 import React from "react";
 ```

 `esbuild` will look for a filesystem that the browser will not have.
-The app will a
+The app will use a
 plugin to intercept the request from `esbuild` for `react` code and send a request to
 the NPM Registry to get the URL to `react`.